Staybridge Suites Dubai Business Bay champions sustainability and inclusivity with its recent efforts

 PHOTO

-- The residential suites, which opened its doors earlier this year, has introduced a range of sustainability initiatives to reduce its environmental impact, while also focussing on its community engagement by recently hiring several people of determination

 Dubai, UAE: Staybridge Suites Dubai Business Bay, a distinguished member of IHG Hotels & Resorts' Suites collection, is proud to announce its robust sustainability initiatives and the recent inclusion of People of Determination (POD) within its team.
-Centrally located near iconic landmarks like the Dubai Mall and Burj Khalifa, the hotel offers 120 studio and suite options, along with a range of amenities including a lap pool, spa, and yoga room.
 By introducing these worthy initiatives, the hotel is showcasing its dedication to fostering a sustainable and inclusive environment for guests and staff alike.

 Additionally, the hotel has adopted eco-friendly bathroom amenities, laundry bags, and non-toxic cleaning chemicals for use throughout the entire property.
 These sustainable choices, including the use of biodegradable packaging wherever possible, highlight further the hotel’s ongoing efforts to minimise its environmental impact and foster a sense of ecological responsibility.